bocchino/AppleCore/Common/README.md

 Directory obj contains a compiled binary PROGRAM.OBJ which you can load directly into Virtual ][.

-Multiple programs, each consisting of a single file, can be compiled this way.
+**Multiple programs:** Multiple programs, each consisting of a single file, can be compiled this way.
 For example, if directory ac contains PROGRAM1.ac and PROGRAM2.ac, both of which are complete AppleCore programs, then issuing make will create an obj directory containing the compiled binaries PROGRAM1.OBJ and PROGRAM2.OBJ.

-**Example:** ${APPLECORE}/Test/Good
+*Example:* ${APPLECORE}/Test/Good

-If your program includes handwritten assembly files, then see item 3 below.
+**Handwritten assembly files:** If your program includes handwritten assembly files, then see item 3 below.

 2\.
 Top-level and included AppleCore source files
 -------------------------------------------------